bad-mushroom/q3-spinup/README.md

 command: "+set dedicated 2 +exec configs/my_new_server.cfg"
 ```

+At the very least, you'll want to change the `rconpassword` value to something other than the default "PASSWORD".

 ## Spinup

-With your config files set to your liking and the `pak0.pk3` file in its place, you can fire up your quake instances.
+With your config files set to your liking and the `pak0.pk3` file in its place, you can fire up your Quake III instances.

 ```
 docker-compose up